-- 3.1 In support of its mission to promote high quality corporate governance and reporting to foster investment, the FRC has adopted strategies to: - create a framework that encourages trustworthy behaviour by directors and professionals, and engagement with them by investors; and - encourage production of trustworthy information that contributes to informed decisions. - 3.2 The FRC's work to support these strategies through technical actuarial standards is informed by the Reliability Objective:
+- 3.1 In support of its mission to promote high quality corporate governance and reporting to foster investment, the FRC has adopted a strategy to encourage: - (a) trustworthy behaviour by directors and professionals, and engagement with them by investors; and - (b) trustworthy information that contributes to informed decisions. - 3.2 The FRC's work to implement its strategy through technical actuarial standards is informed by the Reliability Objective:

-Users for whom a piece of actuarial information was created should be able to place a high degree of reliance on the information's relevance, transparency of assumptions, completeness and comprehensibility, including the communication of any uncertainty inherent in the information.
+Users for whom actuarial information is created should be able to place a high degree of reliance on that information's relevance, transparency of assumptions, completeness and comprehensibility, including the communication of any uncertainty inherent in the information.